dentarg/auth0-blog/_posts/2016-11-30-different-ways-to-implement-multifactor.markdown

 ---
 layout: post
-title: "What are the different ways to implement Multifactor Authentication"
+title: "What are the different ways to implement Multifactor Authentication?"
 description: "Learn how the different types of Multifactor Authentication work!"
 date: 2016-11-30 08:30
 category: Technical guide, Identity, MFA